NORTH ADAMS PUBLIC SCHOOLS

 Parents, guardians and other students serve a paramount role in protecting students from bullying and harassment.
 Students, parents, guardians, and others who witness or become aware of an instance of bullying or retaliation are expected to report it to the Principal or Dean of Students.

 Parents, guardians, and students may make a verbal report or written report to the Principal or Dean of Students and may be assisted in completing a Bullying Prevention Incident Report Form by the administrator.
-To submit a written report, please use the appropriate form on the right.
+To submit a written report, please use the appropriate form on the left.
 Paper copies of the forms are also available in common office areas.

 Parents, guardians, students, and others may make reports anonymously but no disciplinary action will be taken against an alleged aggressor solely on the basis of an anonymous report.
 The full discipline policy related to bullying can be seen in the Bullying Prevention District Plan or in the student handbook for your child’s school.
 Each school’s web page has a link to the view handbooks.